meet the world at Linden hall

 Our International Night Festival takes place every year on the 2nd Friday in March on the Linden Hall campus.
 The festival is an opportunity for students from around the world to share their culture and showcase their many talents.
 In past years, our festival has featured performances representing Bhutan, China, Ghana, Hong Kong, India, Japan,Kenya, Nigeria, Mongolia, Russia, South Korea, Thailand, Vietnam, and the United States.

 Each February students in the Chinese Culture Club sponsor a Lunar New Year celebration at Linden Hall.
-The celebration includes spoken word, storytelling, dancing and musical performances by students with a grand finale that includes a traditional Dragon Parade.
-Members of the Linden Hall community also have the opportunity to enjoy traditional New Year's food such as crispy pork, Cantonese-style steamed fish, stir fried Bai Cai, and everyone's favorite – dumplings!
+The celebration includes songs, storytelling, dancing and musical performances by students, and ends with a traditional Dragon Parade.
+Members of the Linden Hall community also have the opportunity in our Dining Hall to enjoy traditional New Year's food such as crispy pork, Cantonese-style steamed fish, stir fried Bai Cai, and everyone's favorite – dumplings!